NisalWick2002/Supplement-Store/README.md

 # Supplement-Store
 The Supplement Store project uses HTML, CSS, JS, and PHP with a XAMPP database.
-It imports libraries via CDN and allows users to purchase supplements through a virtual cart, message the admin, and register securely
+It imports libraries via CDN and allows users to purchase supplements through a virtual cart, m